ricardocajo/error-monitor-ros-gazebo/README.md

 X + Y | X - Y | X * Y | X / Y

 ### Usefull Predicates
+position X (The position of the robot in the simulation)

 distance X Y (The absolute distance between two objects in the simulation)

 orientation X (The orientation of a object in the simulation)